HL7/dicom-sr/input/pagecontent/index.md

-This Implementation Guide defines the use of FHIR resources to convey measurements, derived measurements and  Qualitative Evaluations extracted from a DICOM SR Measurement Report.
+This Implementation Guide defines the use of FHIR resources to convey measurements, derived measurements and  Qualitative Evaluations extracted from a DICOM® SR Measurement Report.

 ### Organization of this implementation guide